* In Leuven, Belgium *

 Food 3x day €150

-Availability: GOOD (25% of tickets sold)
+Availability: MEDIUM (40% of tickets remaining)

 “I met so many interesting and combatively terrifying people in such a short space of time, my head nearly exploded from all the awesomeness.
 Everyone was just here to roll, learn things & make friends.
 The instructors included.
 Spending time with the higher belts, on & off the mats, realizing that even the Godlike Black Belts are people too…I learned a lot at this camp.
 Seeing people living the kind of life I long for, having BJJ as a intrinsic part of their lifestyle, & getting to know them as real people.
 Not some kind of genetic superheroes or rich playboys.
 But just normal people doing really cool shit with their lives.
 Attending the camp would have been worth it just for the social aspect alone…which is a pretty crazy thing to say about a sporting event.
 I was on such a euphoric high for those 6 days that I actually fell into a little depression post camp.
 I’m sure I wasn’t the only one.
 It seems like such a short period of time, but there was so much incredible shit crammed in.
 My own personal highlight reel of BJJ & life brilliance.
 I want my life to be more like those 6 days.
 More training, more human interaction, more love.
 Maybe less beer?
 There was an awful lot of beer, seriously, one night I only drank varieties of beer exclusively brewed by monks.
 In short, if you ever get a chance to attend a BJJ Globetrotter camp, do it.
 Don’t hesitate.
 Don’t panic.
 Don’t rush.
 Just crush.
 I’ll explain that some other time, my point is; Just fucking do it.
 I will be going again the very next chance I get, doesn’t matter where it is, I’m going.
 My expectations were unreasonably high coming in and they were exceeded by everything that happened at the camp.
 Hopefully you take my advice & we can choke each other in some exotic place somewhere in the near future.”